-Step 1: Build the skeleton
+Step One: Build the Skeleton with Sections

 One of the most common requirements of appellate briefs is that they are divided into multiple parts requiring distinct page numbers.
-In Microsoft Word, this means you need to divide the document using section breaks to enable a distinct page setup for each section.
+In Microsoft Word, this means you need to divide the document using section breaks to enable a specific page setup for each section.
 Using the 11th Circuit requirements as an example, Section 1 (which would have no page number) would be the cover page.
 Section 2 (the first page of which would be numbered with a lowercase roman numeral “i”) would contain preliminary information such as the Certificate of Interested Persons, Statement Regarding Oral Argument, Table of Contents, and Table of Authorities.
-Section 3 (the first page of which would be numbered with an Arabic numeral “1″) would be the body of the brief.
+Section 3 (the first page of which would be numbered with an Arabic numeral “1”) would be the body of the brief.
 Depending on the case, a subsequent section may be needed for references to the record or other appendices.

 Even if you plan on doing wholesale copy-and-paste maneuvers from the previous brief, it’s helpful to start with a blank Microsoft Word document and insert the several sections.

-Step 2: Format headings
+Step Two: Format Headings